ganelson/inform-evolution/proposals/0034-glulx-random.md

     it with `@random`.
 Even though the interpreter's RNG may be flawed, one call with a high enough range is probably much safer than calling it with a range of only 4 or 8.
-It has not yet been determined whether a full 32-bit `@random` call is safe in affected interpeters, or instead whether it should make a anged call using a high prime number, or if any priming is necessary.
+It has not yet been determined whether a full 32-bit `@random` call is safe in affected interpreters, or instead whether it should make a ranged call using a high prime number, or if any priming is necessary.

 3. We need to replace the Inform 6 `random` function rather than introducing a new random function so that all randomness, even in extensions, uses the new